dgud/wings/README-21.txt

+--- 2.1.5 --------------------------------------------
+- Added Make Normal-Map command, in outliner.
+  And improved bump-map to normal-map calculations.
+[Micheus]

+- Keyboard shortcuts could sometimes be invoked twice [dgud]

+- Outliner could get keyboard focus after some commands though the window was not marked as focused.
+Fixes focus issues. [dgud]

+- Choosing 'Loaded Font Glyphs' from Development menu was causing Wings3D crash.
+Thanks to Fonte Boa [Micheus]

+- Fixed the visualization of Tweak "Show Magnet Influence" was not working.
+Thanks to Fonte Boa.
+[Micheus]

+- Invalid ps/eps file (absent or invalid token) was causing Wings3D crash.
+  Thanks to tkbd.
+[Micheus]

+- Fixed broken TGA image loader, wx's targa loader, fails with RLE encoding, bug is fixed but not released workaround by using wings own tga loader.
+Reported by tkbd. [dgud]

+- Fixed loading files from root dir on Windows [Micheus].

+- Code cleanup and Optimizations [bjorng] [dgud]

 --- 2.1.4 --------------------------------------------
 - Fix crash in autouv when doing geometry changes from the autouv window via keyboard shortcuts.
 Now the commands only work if selection